 ‘I Am the Product of Rape-A Memoir’ is written from the author’s perspective about her birth, adoption, favoritism, and finding her way through it all.
 The manuscripts language is easily understood for most any mature age.
 The background information on each family member is vivid.
 The narrative is interwoven with the characters and comes together very well.

-In today’s fake reality and social detachment though the use of cell phones and other electronic devices, to me the purpose of this book shows reality, truth, and learning life’s hard and pain filled lessons from others.
+In today’s fake reality and social detachment through the use of cell phones and other electronic devices, to me, the purpose of this book shows reality, truth, and learning life’s hard and pain filled lessons from others.
 It shows the reader to recognize incest and to not repeat bad patterns.